Taking Care of Yourself

 It’s important to remember that being a caregiver does not mean giving up care for yourself.
 In fact, it is more important now to pay special attention to your needs, both physically and mentally.
 If you pay attention to your needs, you and the one you care for will benefit.

-Here are some helpful links and information to educate and inform you about taking care of yourself:
+Education, self-awareness, and attitude are critical to learning to your manage your own stress and avoid caregiver burnout.
+Here are some helpful links and information to educate and inform you about taking care of yourself

 Compassion fatigue: Learn about compassion fatigue and how to alleviate it.